The following resources are available in Career and Employment Services (CES) to assist you with your search.

 - Federal and State Work-Study Employment (On and Off Campus)

 A primary resource for Puget Sound students to find off-campus employment is the Handshake database.
 Handshake features part-time, summer, and temporary jobs alongside full-time employment.
-Opportunities include positions posted by neighborhood families (movers, baby sitters, house sitters, etc.) and local employers offering regular part-time employment.
+Opportunities include roles posted by neighborhood families (movers, baby sitters, house sitters, etc.) and local employers offering regular part-time employment.

 Currently-enrolled students may apply for any University Work-Study jobs that are available on campus.
-Hiring is often competitive for the limited number of vacant positions.
+Hiring is often competitive for the limited number of vacant jobs.
 Openings (part-time, temporary, and seasonal) are posted in Handshake as they become available.

 Tip: Set up a Job Alert in Handshake to be notified when on-campus jobs are posted!
 Need help with this feature?
 Drop by CES for a demonstration.